mertkosan/mertkosan.com/projects/ongoing.md

 Location: [UC Santa Barbara - Dynamo](https://dynamo.cs.ucsb.edu/)
 Project Type: Research

-We proposed an event detection framework for dynamic graphs **using simple global and local graph features.** A very simple figure below illustrates, we are creating **time series data** from the dynamic graphs and trying to learn a pattern which can predict/detect an event.
-We implemented the framework; we are currently testing on multiple datasets and thinking/discussing about the further improvements on the framework.
+We proposed an event detection framework for dynamic graphs **Graph Convolutional Networks.**
+A very simple figure below illustrates, we are creating **time series data** from the dynamic graphs and trying to learn a pattern which can predict/detect an event.
+We implemented and tested the framework on multiple datasets.
+It is currently on submission (2020).

 ![Event Detection Summary Figure](/img/ed_figure.jpg)